Treyson-Grange/cs5830_project4/README.md

 ## Project Overview

+In this project you will use k-nearest neighbors to predict heart disease in patients and also to predict a variable in a dataset of your choice.

-## Dataset Description
+## Dataset Descriptions

 ### Part 1

-Cleveland Dataset: features columns such as age, sex, chest pain cholestoral, etc. It also shows what patients have been diagnosed with heart disease 0 if no, 1,2,3,4 if yes.
+`Cleveland Dataset`: features columns such as age, sex, chest pain cholestoral, etc. It also shows what patients have been diagnosed with heart disease 0 if no, 1,2,3,4 if yes.

 ### Part 2

----

 ## File Structure